 - Description: Separate land abutting Brown Street from balance of City Yard acreage for the purpose of further subdividing Brown Street land into single lots for residential use.
 Consider lot sizes that can support affordability as well as accessibility to first time homebuyers.
-Typology of housing product to include attached cluster home, townhouse, row house, manufactured housing or container models; as well as a primary single-detached residence with option for accessory use building as an income producing rental property. - -New Housing Units: 10-46 single attached/detached units; a majority of units serving residents with incomes at 50-80% AMI - -Calculated as part of City Yard 10.419 acre gross total; or per subdivision and rezoning allowances; SUP may provide opportunities for additional allowances - -Refer to Focus Area 1 for additional information.
+Typology of housing product to include attached cluster home, townhouse, row house, manufactured housing or container models; as well as a primary single-detached residence with option for accessory use building as an income producing rental property. - a majority of units serving residents with incomes at 50-80% AMI -Calculated as part of City Yard 10.419 acre gross total; or - opportunities for additional allowances

+-Refer to Focus Area 1 for additional information.

-- -Agreement for sale/transfer of land - -Subdivision application for Focus Area 1 & 2 - -Rezoning application - -Relocation of City Yard operations and vehicles from this portion of property - -Implement New Infrastructure, Grading, Roads and Development
+- Sequence of Events to Consider: - -Agreement for sale/transfer of land - -Subdivision application for Focus Area 1 & 2 - -Rezoning application - -Relocation of City Yard operations and vehicles from this portion of property - -Implement New Infrastructure, Grading, Roads and Development

-Property Description & Background: The STARR HILL RESIDENTIAL neighborhood comprised of single family homes, mostly owneroccupied, along Streets 5th through 8th and Commerce to Brown.
+Property Description & Background: The STARR HILL RESIDENTIAL neighborhood comprised of single family homes, mostly owner-occupied, along Streets 5th through 8th and Commerce to Brown.
 Some homes accommodate home-based businesses which is allowed under the current zoning, while other houses appear to be used exclusively for commercial functions.
 Zoning enforcement is needed to curtail neighborhood conversion and protect the existing residential fabric.